Makeout (band): Signing, name change, and The Good Life (2017–2019)

-Lineup changes and second album (2019–present)
+Lineup changes and second album (2018–present)

+During the Warped Tour 2018, Jake Nathaniel, (previously of acts, The Home Scene, and Silence the Radio) stepped in to replace Alex Lofton.
+Nathaniel joined the band to fill in for live performances.
+Nathaniel's tenure with the band was temporary, concluding after the tour with Cute Is What We Aim For in the Fall of 2018.

 On January 24, 2019, lead singer Sam Boxold announced his departure from the group after their 20/20 tour.
-In September 2017, MAKEOUT announced that they would be moving forward with the band, with Scott Eckel and Tyler Young remaining, AJ Khah joining as bassist, and Kyle Dee joining as vocalist.
+In September 2019, MAKEOUT announced that they would be moving forward with the band, with Scott Eckel and Tyler Young remaining, AJ Khah joining as bassist, and Kyle Dee joining as vocalist.
 MAKEOUT met Khah on Warped Tour years earlier and Young noted that Dee "really nailed the audition" when they were looking for a new vocalist.

 The band played in Providence, Chicago, and Boston in December 2019 with a new album released in the first quarter of 2020.
 The band also announced they would no longer be playing "Secrets" live, a song that courted controversy for explicit misogyny and threats of violence against women that were further condemned by Real Friends frontman Dan Lambton.
 Young stated the reasoning behind no longer playing the song was to establish that MAKEOUT was "...a new band and we want people to focus on that."
 They also explained that the band are now "more focused on the message that [they're] putting out into the world."

 On July 10, 2020, the band released their first single with the new lineup, called Home. " Dee explained that the song is "about wanting to be in a safe place.
 Feeling comfortable and warm," as well as sharing that COVID-19 pandemic lockdowns helped the band "be creative and think outside the box."